johnslimai/dockerslimexamples/index.md

 ### Examine the DockerSlim xray results

-- **Basic facts about this container found in the contaier report**
+- **Basic facts about this container found in the xray report**

-Created date = 2/1/2019
+Created date = 2/1/2019 - the image has not been updated in 2 years
 Image Size = 69MB
 Exposed Ports = 3000/TCP

 From the slim.report.json file